edemocracy/ekklesia-deploy/README.md

 ~~~
 # in Nix shell
 python3 set-up-vvvote.py
-nixops deploy -d ekklesia-test
+nixops deploy -d ekklesia-vbox
 ~~~

 This also works with NixOS containers.
-Use `ekklesia-nixos-containers.nix` instead of `ekklesia-virtualbox.nix`.
+Use `container.nix` instead of `virtualbox.nix`.
 Note that the containers are deployed on the system on which you are running NixOps.
 That means that your current user needs to be able to SSH to root@localhost.
-You can also change the host to a remote system in `ekklesia-nixos-containers.nix` by using the `deployment.container.host` option in the machine definitions.
+You can also change the host to a remote system in `container.nix` by using the `deployment.container.host` option in the machine definitions.

 ## VVVote Administration Notes